 (e) Some football injuries can leave the victims invalids for life.

-Some grammars say simply that sentences like (d) have two objects.
+In sentences like (d), one name that is sometimes given to the noun that is not the direct object is simply “second object”.
 This recognizes the fact that in many cases either of the two “objects” can be the subject of the verb in the passive form, as in these examples based on (d):

 (f) The problem of gravity was given full attention by Einstein.